StarGate01/SumatraNPP/README.md

     - Note: compile with -synctex=1
  - Low memory- and cpu usage
  - Note: This does not contain a compiler.
+ - Note: As of now, only single-tex-file documents are supported.
+But I'm sure you could hack something fitting together.

 ##Example setup:
 Note: This is just my setup.
 You can use many other configurations.